-The Municipal Sustainability Initiative - Capital is restricted to eligible capital projects, as approved under the funding agreement.
+The Municipal Sustainability Initiative - capital is restricted to eligible capital projects, as approved under the funding agreement.
 Funds from this grant are being deferred for a future capital project.
-Unexpended funds related to the advance are supported by restricted cash held exclusively for this project (refer to Note 2).
+Unexpended funds related to the advance are supported by restricted cash held exclusively for these future projects (refer to Note 2).